BlueEnni/rest-api-server/readme.md

 - The Backend/API is reachable via http://localhost:3000

-1. rates upload via postman or any other rest capable system:
+1. rates-upload via postman or any other rest capable system:
     - ***post*** request to:
 	http://localhost:3000/ratesupload